cazad3011/Sample-Notepad/README.md

 This package is available on an "as is" basis.
 I do not say or imply that it will be useful for whatever you want to do with it.
 It may also contain bugs, and I assume no responsibility for any potential problems associated with its use.
 However,I have tried to fix almost bugs of my program.
-It has been tested on java version "1.8.0_92" on an Intel(R) Core(TM) CPU (i5) with a 2.20 GHz processor and 8.00 GB of RAM, running on the Ubuntu operating system.
+It has been tested on java version "1.8.0_92" on an Intel(R) Core(TM) CPU (i5) with a 2.20 GHz processor and 8.00 GB of RAM, running on the Windows 10 operating system.

 **My email id: <cazad3011@gmail.com>**